 Any property acquired by either spouse during the course of the marriage is generally considered to be marital property and subject to the rules of equitable distribution.
 Under the Illinois Marriage and Dissolution of Marriage Act (750 ILCS 5/503) assets considered marital property in divorce proceedings include:

 Illinois law defines non-marital property as assets that were acquired prior to the marriage.
 In some cases, family inheritances received by one spouse during the marriage may be entitled to be classified as nonmarital property, provided the inheritance was kept in a separate, individual account.
 In order to be sure about what may and may not considered marital property in your divorce, consult with one of our experienced property division attorneys.

 Property division can be a complex matter and can have a tremendous impact on your financial stability after your divorce.
-Get the comprehensive legal representation you need by calling call Sabuco, Beck, Hansen, Massino, & Pollack, P.C., today.
+Get the comprehensive legal representation you need by calling Sabuco, Beck, Hansen, Massino, & Pollack, P.C., today.
 Our team of experienced Will County family law attorneys will ensure that your rights are protected and you get the property settlement you deserve.
-Providing effective, aggressive legal services throughout Will County and the surrounding area, call us today at (815) 730-8860.
+We provide effective, aggressive legal services throughout Will County and the surrounding area, call us today at (815) 730-8860.

 See the difference family makes at Sabuco, Beck,